Blog

 Expert Tip: Always pack essential medications in your carry-on in case your checked baggage is lost or delayed.
 Our experts also recommend storing them in their original packaging for hassle-free security checks.

+Yes, you're allowed to take lighters or matches on the plane.
 One lighter per passenger or a box of safety matches is allowed but must be kept in one of your pockets or your jacket, not in your carry-on.

-Laptops, tablets, cameras, and e-readers are allowed in carry-on luggage.
 Power banks and lithium batteries above 100Wh must be carried in the cabin, as placing them in checked luggage poses a fire risk.

 Strollers and car seats can usually be taken on board or checked at the gate.

-E-cigarettes and vaping devices are allowed in your hand luggage but cannot be used on the plane.
+E-cigarettes and vaping devices are allowed only in your hand luggage but cannot be used on the plane.
 Spare batteries should be stored in protective cases to avoid fire hazards.

-- Disposable razors - Allowed.
+• Disposable razors - Allowed in both

-- Electric razors - Allowed.
+• Electric razors - Allowed in both

-- Straight razors and safety razors with removable blades - Not allowed in carry-on luggage.
+• Straight razors and safety razors with removable blades - Not allowed in carry-on luggage.
 These must be packed in checked luggage due to the potential safety risk posed by exposed blades.
 You can, however, carry a safety razor without a blade.

 Items such as jewellery, expensive watches, designer handbags, high-end electronics, and wedding dresses should never be placed in checked luggage due to the risk of loss or damage.
 Airlines are not responsible for the loss of valuable personal items and compensation for lost or stolen valuables is often limited.